 By Dominique Lamberton

 Nick Ma returned to his home city of Beijing in 2014, after living in Vancouver for 10 years.
-But he didn’t leave Canada behind: In March, he opened a bar called Out of Step in the popular shopping and eating area of Sanlitun, where they’re currently importing beers from five different Vancouver craft breweries.
+But he didn’t leave Canada behind: he opened a bar called Out of Step in the popular shopping and eating area of Sanlitun, where they’re currently importing beers from five different Vancouver craft breweries.
 “Beijing is busy and fast, but we’ve formed a strong community in Sanlitun.”

 1. Mega Vintage